TURKEY

 Culture, People and Places

+only faded with the coming of better land access.
 Throughout the centuries people have left a rich legacy of buildings, monuments, agricultural practices, literature and and stories.

 "Strangford Lough: An Archaeological Survey of the Maritime Cultural Landscape."
 Lough" by Dr Thomas McErlean, Rosemary McConkey and Wes Forsyth, produced by the Northern Ireland Environment Agency, is one of the best references on the area.